Der-Penz/Scored/README.md

 After detecting the keypoints, the 4 dartboard keypoints are used to apply a perspective transform to warp the perspective in a top down view.
 With the warped points of the dart tips the score of the dart can easily be calculated by their distance to the center and their angle.

 ![image](images/warped_dartboard.png)

+## Training

+To see how to train your own model and how to prepare and create a dataset, refer to [Train Instructions](train.md)